gxtttt/ProtoTrack/README.md

-# Refine-then-Fuse: Prototype Reconstruction for Robust RGB-T Visual Tracking
+# Refine-then-Fuse: Prototype-Guided Feature Refinement for Robust RGB-T Visual Tracking

 This repository contains the official PyTorch implementation of **ProtoTrack**, the RGB-T visual tracking framework described in our manuscript submitted to *The Visual Computer*.